Compare Travel Insurance Policies for China

 - A. The best time to get travel insurance for your trip to China is the same time that you book your flights.
 This way, not only will you remember to actually buy travel insurance for China, you’ll also be covered for any unexpected cancellations that you may have to make even before you leave Australia.

 Q. Can I add my partner and/or my children to my travel insurance for China policy?

-- Many insurers offer easy methods of adding your partner or your entire family to your chosen travel insurance so that everybody can be protected, ask your China travel insurance provider directly.
+- Many insurers offer easy methods of adding your partner or your entire family to your chosen travel insurance so that everybody can be protected, ask your travel insurance brand directly.

 Q. What if I have a pre-existing medical condition?

-- A. Some travel insurance providers will offer automatic cover for a number of pre-existing medical conditions.
+- A. Some travel insurance brands will offer automatic cover for a number of pre-existing medical conditions.
 It is best to first check the full product disclosure statement (PDS) for all information relating to pre-existing medical conditions and also read over the fine print regarding exclusions to make sure you know exactly what is and is not covered.
-You should also let your travel insurance provider know at the time of application so that they are not blindsided when you put in a claim after a related incident.
+You should also let the travel insurance brand you have your policy with know at the time of application so that they are not blindsided when you put in a claim after a related incident.

 Apply for travel insurance for China

 You’ve booked your incredible journey across the giant of Asia and understandably excited to explore all that this fascinating country and culture have to offer.
 By having comprehensive travel insurance for China, you’ll be well equipped to get adventurous during your travels by knowing that you’re covered for your activities abroad.